Anasuya (film)

-Anasuya is a 2007 India Telugu-language thriller film directed and produced by Ravi Babu.
-The film stars Bhumika, Ravi Babu, and Abbas in pivotal roles.
-It follows the story of Anasuya, a passionate journalist who becomes involved in a series of murders while uncovering a dark conspiracy.
-The film was remade in Kannada as Anu (2009).
+Anasuya is a 2007 Indian Telugu-language thriller film directed and produced by Ravi Babu.
+The film stars Bhumika as the titular character, while Ravi Babu, Abbas, and Nikita play supporting roles.
+The music was composed by Shekar Chandra with cinematography by N. Sudhakar Reddy and editing by Marthand K. Venkatesh.
+The film follows the story of a passionate journalist who becomes involved in a series of murders while uncovering a dark conspiracy.

+The film released on 21 December 2007.
+It was remade in Kannada as Anu (2009).